aayeshaamaalik/AmazonLocker/README.md

 ## User Action Flow

-All user-facing operations in the system are driven through the `LockerSystem` class.
-Below is the typical user action flow, represented by its core public methods:
+The Amazon Locker System supports the full user lifecycle from package delivery to pickup.
+The operations are orchestrated through the public methods of the `LockerSystem` class, as outlined below:

-1. **addLocker(Locker locker)**
+1. **allocateSlot(Package package)**
-   Adds a new locker (containing multiple slots) to the system.
-Typically called during system setup or by an admin.

-2. **allocateSlot(Package pkg, User user)**
-   Allocates an appropriate slot for the given package.
+   Allocates an appropriate slot for the incoming package by:
-   - Filters available slots using a `SlotFilterStrategy` (e.g., by size).
+   - Retrieving available slots using `getAvailableSlots()`
+   - Filtering by size via the configured `SlotFilterStrategy`
-   - Chooses a slot using a `SlotAssignmentStrategy`.
+   - Selecting a slot using the `SlotAssignmentStrategy`

-   - Stores the package, generates an OTP, and links all information in a `Receipt`.
+2. **getAvailableSlots()**
+   Returns a list of currently unoccupied slots across all lockers.
+   Used internally during allocation.

+3. **generateOtp(Slot slot)**
+   Generates a secure One-Time Password (OTP) for the allocated slot.
+   The OTP is stored in the `OtpRepository` for later validation.

-3. **notifyUser(Receipt receipt)**
+4. **notifyUser(Receipt receipt)**
-   Sends locker location and OTP information to the user (e.g., buyer) after allocation.
+   Notifies the recipient (e.g., buyer) with locker and OTP details, enabling them to retrieve the package.

-4. **validateOtp(String slotId, String otp)**
+5. **validateOtp(Slot slot, String otp)**
-   Called when a user arrives at the locker and submits their OTP.
-   - Validates the OTP using the `OtpRepository`.
+   Validates the user-submitted OTP during locker access.
-   - Grants or denies access to the slot accordingly.
+   Grants access to the slot if the OTP matches the stored value.

-5. **deallocateSlot(String slotId)**
+6. **deallocateSlot(Receipt receipt)**
+   Finalizes the transaction by clearing the slot, making it available for future use.
-   Frees the slot after successful pickup or if the package expires after a timeout window.
+   Typically triggered after successful package pickup or expiration (e.g., 2 days).

-These methods encapsulate the full user journey, from package drop-off to secure retrieval.

 ---